vqdo/ask-penny/README.md

 - **Grunt** - Helps with development.

 ## Development Notes

+### Slow Loading
-- **Optimization**: There is no minification or optimization of code.
+There is no minification or optimization of code.
 As a result there are over a dozen JS files included on the HTML page.
 In a production environment, we would concatenate our application code into one or two files.
-The initial page load time might be somewhat log.
+The initial page load time might be somewhat long.

 ### Validation
 Unfortunately, since the page elements are added dynamically, it's not easy to validate.
 We personally validated our site by using a site inspector (disabling interfering extensions) and copy and pasting the code into the W3 validator.